 Several people have asked me what, if anything, they can do with stories after they've been published.
 The answer is – it depends!

-You'll need to check which rights you've sold.
+You'll need to check which rights (copyright) you've sold.
 This information will be in your contract if you have one, or will have been included in the guidelines (or competition rules) or on the letter or email of acceptance.
-If, as is the case with Yours magazine, you've sold all rights then you can't do anything at all as it's no longer your story.
+If, as is the case with Yours magazine, you've sold all rights then you no longer own the copyright – you can't do anything at all as it's no longer your story.
 You can't sell it, put it on your blog, enter it in a competition.
 Nothing.

 If, as is far more usual, you've sold first rights, or first rights with extensions, then you can offer the story elsewhere after it has been used by the first publication.
 There may be a time period before you are permitted to do that.
 Again, this information will be in your contract.
 (This is one reason it's so important to read and understand contracts before signing them.)